elfeck/SGpp-wiki/Datadriven-dataminig-pipeline-configuration.md

 HPO process.
 These additional HPO-specific attributes may for instance include "min" and "max" attributes to restrict the search-range of the optimization.<br>
-In the following all attributes which may be targeted with HPO are listed with their <b>new</b> dictonary structure.
+In the following all attributes which may be targeted with HPO are listed with their <b>new</b> dictionary structure.
 If the attribute should not be part of HPO, simply use the "normal", non-HPO value for the respective attribute as described above and it will be ignore by HPO.